davidmjadams/dotfiles/README.md

 config commit -m "Add bashrc"
 config push
 ```
-Again as a shortcut not to have to remember all these steps on any new machine you want to setup, you can create a simple script, store it as Bitbucket snippet like I did, create a short url for it and call it like this:
+Again as a shortcut not to have to remember all these steps on any new machine you want to setup, you can create a simple script, store it a gist and call it like this:

 ```
 curl -Ls https://gist.githubusercontent.com/davidmjadams/eff9fa72a79f1fa7b83041b815fe1e2f/raw/82374aaf3bc5fb39c34551dae95b1a74e1f7cd82/dot%2520files-setup | /bin/bash